bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 Other systems attempted their own technological leaps during this time, but with less success.
 In the Deon Cluster, poor manufacturing tolerances led to incredibly high accident rates during hyperspace jumps.
 To make matters worse, they attempted to invade the Core Worlds using this inferior technology.
 Their swift defeat ensured they would never achieve technological dominance.

-As interstellar trade thrived, 22 star systems—including Coruscant, Corellia, Duro, and Kuat—became the original signatories (the Core Founders), establishing a unified galactic government: the Galactic Republic, built for mutual defense and free trade.
+As interstellar trade thrived, 22 star systems?including Coruscant, Corellia, Duro, and Kuat?became the original signatories (the Core Founders), establishing a unified galactic government: the Galactic Republic, built for mutual defense and free trade.

 On Duro, the shipbuilding industry developed through powerful corporate guilds, to the point where the guild council eventually became the planet's ruling political body.
 Against this backdrop, the Corellia-based Corellian Engineering Corporation (CEC) proudly claimed to be the oldest continuously operating company in the Republic.